jakowenko/double-take/README.md

 ## Configuration

-Configurable options that can be passed by mounting a file at `/double-take/config.yml` and is editable via the UI at `http://localhost:3000/config`. _Default values do not need to be specified in configuration unless they need to be overwritten._
+Configurable options are saved to `/.storage/config/config.yml` and are editable via the UI at `http://localhost:3000/config`. _Default values do not need to be specified in configuration unless they need to be overwritten._

 ### `auth`